kmooney225/kmooney225.github.io/README.md

 ## Lessons

 - Review HTML/CSS/JS
-- Learn how to use animations using JS
+- Learn how to use Github Pages